The Future of Automated Traffic Enforcement and Public Acceptance (BTS-42)

 Slow Down Move Over (SDMO) laws, which have been enacted by all states, represent a new and potentially misunderstood measure to protect first responders and disabled motorists from dangers associated with being stopped along roadways.
 It is estimated that one-third of Americans are not aware of these laws.
 Violation of SDMO laws can result in fines and in some cases jail time.
 State highway safety offices (SHSOs) are looking for ways to support SDMOs.

-Equitable Driving Training for All Youth (BTS-37)
+Driving Training for All Youth (BTS-37)

-Equitable access to driver training for youth presents a significant challenge.
+Access to driver training for youth presents a significant challenge.
 Research has identified disparities in the quality, availability, and affordability of driver education across different communities, particularly impacting low-income and rural areas.
-Lack of equitable driver training contributes to varying levels of driving skill and knowledge among young drivers, potentially leading to increased risks on the road.
+Lack of driver training contributes to varying levels of driving skill and knowledge among young drivers, potentially leading to increased risks on the road.
 There is a need to understand the root causes of these disparities and their impact on traffic safety.

 Subscribe to